jlperona-teaching/ecs390-spring19/seminars/week01.md

 * Your name, major, and year
 * What you hope to get out of this class
-* Your research focus (mine's computer science education)
+* Your research focus (mine's computer science education, popularly known as computing education research or CER)
 * Your favorite restaurant in Davis (mine's Thai Canteen)

 ## Guidelines and Expectations [10 min]